 Natural remedies for a sick goat or any sick farm animal are hard to come by.
 It's sad when your backyard goat, cow, sheep, dog, cat or chickens get sick.
 When that happens it's so difficult to find a good homemade recipe specifically for them.

 Links on this page may be affiliate links, so I may get a small commission if you make a purchase.
-Thank you for supporting this blog! šŸ¤— Read the full disclosure here.
+Thank you for supporting this blog! š¤ Read the full disclosure here.

 So what do you do when you have a sick goat?

 This site is for educational purposes only.
 I am not a doctor or veterinarian.
+When in doubt about your animals health call your vet.
 ReformStead .com does not provide medical advice.
 The information provided on this site is for entertainment purposes only.
 Read the full disclaimer here.

 Last week I noticed two of my goats had diarrhea.
 It's a serious matter when an animal gets diarrhea.

-Instead I decided to fight it myself with this natural remedy I came up with.
+Before doing that, I decided to try this natural remedy I came up with.

 I fed them this homemade remedy (recipe below).
 One of the goat's diarrhea was not to bad and it cleared up overnight.
 The other one took a several days, and he's better now too!